 I am not

 SHORT ANSWER: You answer no by using the negative form of the verb used to ask the question.
 Dia duit!
-Siobhán here from Bitesize Irish Gaelic.
-I speak a Connaught dialect.
+Siobhán here from Bitesize Irish.
+I speak a Connacht dialect.

 Video transcript: There are no words in Irish for “yes” or “no”.
 Today I will focus on saying no. In the present tense, there are two different ways of answering no, as there are two different types of question structures.